EXETER NOVEL PRIZE 2025

 2. The competition is open to everyone, living anywhere in the world, published, self-published or yet to be published, who is not represented by a literary agent.
 All those long-listed will be asked if they are still eligible to go forward.

-3. Entries should take the form of the opening of your novel (not a random selection of scenes) and must not exceed a total of ten thousand words, which includes a synopsis of not more than five hundred words.
+3. Entries should take the form of the opening of your novel (not a random selection of scenes) and must not exceed a total of ten thousand words, witha synopsis in addition of not more than five hundred words.
 Any entries received without a synopsis will be disqualified.
 Entries must be the author’s own work.
 The novel does not have to be complete.
 Self-published novels are acceptable.

 4. You may enter more than one novel, but each entry must be emailed separately and must be accompanied by a separate entry fee.